LOST ITEMS AFTER PARTYING

 NOT TO PANIC after the party

-The main thing is to not panic, most smart phones have a back up facility and we hope that you have insurance so not all will be lost.
+The main thing is to not panic when it comes to lost items after partying.
+Most smart phones have a back up facility and we hope that you have insurance so not all will be lost.
 If it is an item of sentimental value that has been lost – we can only hope fingers crossed that someone honest finds it and returns it back to you.
 We do suggest to be patient – easier said than done but it’s true.

 Some more tips about retrieving items in general can be found here.